PauseAI/pauseai-website/src/posts/proposal.md

 **Implement a temporary pause on the development of AI systems more powerful than GPT-4**.

-Individual countries can implement this measure _right now_.
+Individual countries can and should implement this measure _right now_.
+Especially the US should implement a Pause, since it is home to virtually all leading AI companies.
+Many scientists and industry leaders [agree that a Pause is necessary](https://futureoflife.org/open-letter/pause-giant-ai-experiments/), and the [(US) public also strongly supports (64%) this](https://www.campaignforaisafety.org/usa-ai-x-risk-perception-tracker/).

-However, we cannot expect countries or companies to risk their competitive advantage by pausing AI development for too long.
+However, we cannot expect countries or companies to risk their competitive advantage by pausing AI development for a long time.
-This is why we need a global pause.
+This is why we need a **global Pause**.
 An international agreement is typically established through a summit, where leaders of countries meet to discuss the issue and make a decision.

-We need our leaders to understand the urgency of the situation, and to take action **right now**:

-- A country needs to step up and **host a [summit](/summit)**.
-Pick a date and a location, then invite all UN member states. _Update: The [UK will host](https://www.gov.uk/government/news/uk-to-host-first-global-summit-on-artificial-intelligence) an AI safety summit autumn 2023_
-- A **treaty** needs to be created.
+The UK has stepped up and is [hosting an AI safety summit](/summit) in autumn 2023.

+The primary goal of the summit is a **treaty**.
 This treaty should specify what types of AI development are illegal, and which consequences there are to not abiding.
 This treaty needs to be signed by all UN member states.

 ## Policy